Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

-Data applications are often used to solve business problems that operate periodically (i.e. in time cycles).
+Data applications are often used to solve business problems that operate in time cycles.

 Examples:

-- Predictions of sales data for Store X needs to occur weekly
+- Predictions of sales data for Store X will need to occur every week
-- The master planning of Company A’s supply chain needs to happen monthly
+- The master planning of Company A’s supply chain needs to happen every month
 - etc.

-For this purpose, Taipy brings the concept of `Cycle^` (or work cycle), which represents a single iteration of such a time pattern.
-Each _cycle_ has a start date and a duration depending upon the chosen time frequency of the scenarios.
+For this purpose, Taipy brings the concept of `Cycle^` (or work cycle), which represents a single iteration of such a work pattern.
+Each _cycle_ has a start date and a duration dependent upon the production publication frequency of the scenarios.
 In Taipy, scenarios may have a `Frequency^` among:

 - `Frequency.DAILY`